nivereq/nivereq.pl/README.md

-# 🌐 NivereQ's Personal Website
+# 🌐 nivereq's Personal Website

 Welcome to my personal website! 🚀 This project showcases the most important information about me in a clean and minimalistic way.